 Frederick Community College works to ensure that all students have equal access to financial assistance that will help them attend college.
 FCC participates in a wide range of federal, state, and local financial aid programs that includes grants, scholarships, loans, and employment (see Financial Aid Chart (p.
-61)).
+50)).

-The Financial Aid office calculates financial aid eligibility based on the number of required credits the student is enrolled in on the census date.
-For students who have a valid FAFSA on file and are enrolled in courses, the census date is the day after the 50% refund period for the 15-week session for fall and spring or the 50% refund period for the 8-week session for the summer.
-If applying and registering past this date, census dates may vary.
+The Financial Aid office calculates financial aid eligibility based on the number of required credits the student is enrolled in on the financial aid lock date.
+For students who have a valid FAFSA on file and are enrolled in courses, the lock date is the day of the 50% refund period for the 15-week session for fall and spring or the 50% refund period for the 8-week session for the summer.
+If applying and registering past this date, lock dates may vary.